jlee1022/482-Group-Project/README.md

 6. References

 ## 1. Introduction
-The Furuta Pendulum, a rotational inverted pendulum, consists of a driven arm which rotates in the horizontal plane and a pendulum attached to said arm which is free to rotate in the vertical plane.
+The Inertia Pendulum, a rotational inverted pendulum, consists of a driven arm which rotates in the horizontal plane and a pendulum attached to said arm which is free to rotate in the vertical plane.
 It was invented in 1992 at the Tokyo Institute of Technology by Katsuhisa Furuta and his colleagues.
 The team used this project to investigate the creation of a test platform for control system